Table of Contents

 Patients often come to us with unbearable pain and severe swelling.
 The medication might become inefficient in reducing pain.
 In such conditions, patients find it difficult to continue their daily routine.
 Such patients require emergency root canal treatment.

 The emergency root canal treatment helps in providing immediate relief from pain.
-Moreover, it prevents further spread of infection to other areas limiting the damage.
+Moreover, it prevents the further spread of infection to other areas limiting the damage.